Janet M. Suzuki: Death and legacy

 Suzuki began to have serious health problems in the late 1970s.
 She retired from the Chicago Public Library in the 1980s and died from complications from lupus in 1987.

 Little has been recorded about Suzuki's life.
 The Suzuki family and the ALA headquarters have no records of her work.
-Much of what is known and written about her life is written in an article by Kenneth Yamashita (“Asian/Pacific American Librarians Association— A History of APALA and Its Founders”; see below under Bibliography), who worked with Suzuki from 1975-1978 in the Chicago Public Library and stayed in contact with her until her death in 1987.
+Much of what is known and written about her life is written in an article by Kenneth Yamashita ("Asian/Pacific American Librarians Association— A History of APALA and Its Founders"; see below under Bibliography), who worked with Suzuki from 1975 to 1978 in the Chicago Public Library and stayed in contact with her until her death in 1987.